SuRaMoN/csvtools/README.md

 # How to compile?
 It's header only, so it can't compile.
 If you want to run the tests, just run ./run_tests.sh it will build and run.
-If you want to compile them on w$indows, call cmake and it will create a sln file for you.
+If you want to compile them on w$ndows, call cmake and it will create a sln file for you.

 # Example usage
 ```